Yanju10299/Mitigating-Security-Attacks-in-Cooperative-Intelligent-Transport-Systems-C-ITS-/README.md

-🚗🔐 VANET Malicious Node Detection using Message-Backtracking A Security Framework for Detecting Message Tampering in Vehicular Networks (C-ITS / VANETs)

-This repository contains an end-to-end implementation of a malicious-node detection framework for Vehicular Ad-Hoc Networks (VANETs), focusing on detecting message tampering attacks using a Python-based backtracking algorithm.

-The project includes attack analysis, feature engineering, path reconstruction, and performance evaluation under varying adversarial densities.

-📌 Project Overview

-Vehicular networks are vulnerable to multiple security threats due to their high mobility and decentralized architecture.
-This project develops a forensic detection pipeline that traces message propagation paths and identifies the exact node where a legitimate message was modified into a malicious one.

-🚀 Key Features
-🔹 1.
-Attack Modeling

-Analyzed multiple VANET security threats including:

-Message Tampering

-Sybil Attacks

-Replay Attacks

-Routing Attacks

-Denial-of-Service (DoS)

-This helped establish a strong understanding of adversarial behavior in C-ITS environments.

-🔹 2.
-Feature Engineering

-Performed extensive feature extraction from:

-Mobility data (speed, location, trajectory)

-Temporal data (timestamps, delays)

-Beacon-level data (sender IDs, hop information)

-Designed high-impact indicators such as:

-Timestamp skew

-Hop-count deviations

-Message-content deviation metrics

-Plausibility checks based on mobility constraints

-Applied correlation, variance-based selection, and mutual information ranking.

-🔹 3.
-Message-Backtracking Detection Algorithm

-Implemented a Python-based forensic algorithm using Pandas and NumPy to:

-Reconstruct message propagation paths

-Compare message versions at each hop

-Detect content inconsistencies

-Localize the exact node where the tampering occurred

-This approach ensures high interpretability and reliable identification of the attacker node.

-🔹 4.
-Performance Evaluation

-Evaluated system robustness under varying proportions of malicious nodes:

-0–20% malicious nodes → Stable precision & accuracy

->25% malicious nodes → Recall & F1-score degrade sharply

-This demonstrates the increasing difficulty of detection in dense adversarial environments and highlights realistic system limitations.

-📊 Results Summary

-High accuracy in detecting message tampering

-Strong interpretability of attacker identification

-Reduced false positives due to precise feature selection

-Clear degradation trend under high adversarial density

-Applicable to real-world C-ITS, ITS-G5, and autonomous vehicle communication scenarios

-🛠️ Tech Stack
+🚗 VANET Malicious Node Detection (Message Tampering)

+This project focuses on detecting message tampering attacks in Vehicular Ad-Hoc Networks (VANETs).
+It uses a Python-based backtracking approach to trace how a message travels through the network and identify the node where it was modified.

+📌 Overview

+In VANET communication, attackers can change a legitimate message into a malicious one.
+This project builds a detection system that:

+Tracks message flow between vehicles

+Compares message content at each hop

+Detects where the message was altered

+Identifies the malicious node responsible

+🔧 Key Components
+1. Attack Analysis

+Studied common VANET attacks such as:

+Message tampering

+Sybil

+Replay

+Routing attacks

+DoS

+To understand how attackers behave in vehicular networks.

+2. Feature Engineering

+Extracted useful features from:

+Mobility data

+Timestamp data

+Beacon / communication logs

+Selected the most important features for detecting abnormal behavior.

+3. Backtracking Algorithm

+Implemented using Pandas and NumPy:

+Reconstructs the message path

+Checks for content inconsistencies

+Detects the exact node where the message changed

+This makes the detection process simple and interpretable.

+4. Performance Evaluation

+Tested the system with different proportions of malicious nodes:

+Up to 20% malicious nodes → system performs well

+Beyond 25% → recall and F1-score drop

+This shows how detection becomes harder as attacks increase.

+🛠 Tech Used

 Python